This post may contain affiliate links.

 Urquhart Castle is a lovely spot to stop and take in Loch Ness.
 The castle itself is interesting and if you have time you could easily spend a couple of hours here.
-Ours was a flying visit as we raced on towards the Cairngorms and a 2 night Airbnb ( join via our link to receive special credits) breather in Kingussie.
+Ours was a flying visit as we raced on towards the Cairngorms and a 2-night family Airbnb breather in Kingussie.

 Cairngorms – Kingussie

-A comfortable Airbnb 2 night stay to catch our breath and visit our #2 most important attraction of the trip, The Highland Wildlife Park.
+A comfortable Airbnb 2-night stay to catch our breath and visit our #2 most important attraction of the trip, The Highland Wildlife Park.
 Kingussie was a random pick, a place near the park with an Airbnb that looked good and was relatively cheap, but we really enjoyed our stay in Kingussie.
-We enjoyed a great restaurant meal and a traditional Britich Chinese takeaway and our Airbnb family were great to hang out with, so a big thumbs up for Kingussie.
-Join Airbnb here to earn credits when you book.
+We enjoyed a great restaurant meal and a traditional British Chinese takeaway (British food rocks!) and our Airbnb family were great to hang out with, so a big thumbs up for Kingussie.

 Highland Wildlife Park